MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mappolygon-class.md

 ### Paths

 The paths making up rings of this polygon.
+The use of paths and shapes are mutually exclusive.

 **Android**